sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 ![]({{root_url}}/images/drag_drop_editor_3.gif)

 {% info %}
-Every campaign is automatically populated with a footer module by default.
+By default, every campaign is automatically populated with a footer module containing your sender identity information along with "Unsubscribe" and "Update Preferences" links.
+[CAN-SPAM]({{root_url}}/Glossary/can_spam.html) requires that you include this information in all of your campaigns.
 {% endinfo %}

 Footers are very important components of any marketing campaign; they include information like sender identity details and links allowing your recipients to unsubscribe from your emails.
 Individual styling settings for footers in Marketing Campaigns include background color, padding, and margin spacing.